-Surprise your party guests with these eye-catching loaded potato slices in air fryer.
+Surprise your party guests with these eye-catching loaded sliced potatoes in air fryer.
 These sliced potatoes are almost like crostini.
 With decadent cashew cream, smoky seitan bacon, and a smattering of green onions, your guests will be raving about it.

 (No air fryer?
 No problem.
 Get the oven version here.)